 The Chartered Institute of Public Finance & Accountancy Service Reporting Code of Practice places a mandatory requirement on Fire and Rescue Authorities to present the service analysis in a standard form.
 The aim of the Code is to increase consistency and comparability between authorities.
 The Comprehensive Income and Expenditure Statement has been presented in this standard format.

 5 Events after the Balance Sheet date

-The statement of accounts was authorised for issue by the Finance Director & Treasurer on 24 June 2015.
-There are no events after 31 March 2015 that need to be reflected in the financial statements or notes, events taking place after 24 June 2015 have not been considered.
+The statement of accounts was authorised for issue by the Finance Director & Treasurer on 23 September 2015 and post balance sheet events have been considered up to this date.